 Growth hormone (GH, HGH, or Somatotropin) is involved in a multitude of roles within the body from the growth of bones, muscles, and vital organs to the regulation of hormonal pathways.
-GH levels have shown to subsequently affect the expression of insulin-like growth factor-1.
+GH levels have been shown to subsequently affect the expression of insulin-like growth factor-1.
 Previous research has focused on the relationship between levels of GH and glucose metabolism solely through in vivo studies in animal models.
 As such, researchers have now diverted their attention towards investigating the impact of HGH on metabolic processes related to glucose and insulin in the human body.

-Maintaining glucose homeostasis is essential in preventing diseases resulting from either hypoglycemia or hyperglycemia, Insulin and glucagon are the two most important regulators of glucose levels in the blood.
+Maintaining glucose homeostasis is essential in preventing diseases resulting from either hypoglycemia or hyperglycemia.
+Insulin and glucagon are the two most important regulators of glucose levels in the blood.
 To this end, growth hormone has been shown to mirror the effect of glucagon by counteracting insulin and decreasing glucose levels in the body.

 Research has shown that individuals with excess production of GH have an increased chance of developing diabetes.
 The effect of GH on glucose homeostasis is via two pathways, direct and indirect.
 Researchers have recently conducted a study in order to evaluate and understand the major pathways through which GH can affect glucose production.